Hypervolt Home 3 Pro review

 This leaves a very clean look with no visible wires apart from the charging cable.

-Other improvements over the hypervolt home 3.0 include brighter LEDs for those who want their house to light up like a Christmas tree (which can thankfully be turned off if you don't).
+Other improvements over the hypervolt home 3.0 include brighter LEDs for those who want their house to light up like a Christmas tree.

 More robust materials